IT21189494/IT21189494/README.md

 - 🎓 Graduated with **a BSc in Software Engineering**

-- 🌱 Currently exploring and expanding my knowledge in **Java, Spring Boot and React**
+- 🌱 Currently deepening my expertise in **Java, Spring Boot and React**

-- 💪 A **collaborative team player and an effective leader**
+- 💪 A **collaborative team player and an proactive leader**

 - ⛽ Fueled by **critical thinking, fresh ideas, and the occasional energy drink**

-- 🧑‍💻 A **fresh graduate and full-stack developer in training**
+- 🧑‍💻 A **fresh graduate and aspiring full-stack developer**, passionate about continuous learning and building impactful solutions

 - 📫 Reach me personally via **santhushakalanka2000@gmail.com**